wasabipesto/themis/README.md

 - Add optional KDE smoothing to calibration

 ### Client
+- Add a filter for open & close times
 - Add a dedicated explainer page with a walkthough on calibration
 - Add a way to share a link to the current view with weights & filters
 - Investigate mobile support: dragging slider moves sidebar, can't re-enter sidebar